FerionVE/guion/README.md

 Future Goals:
 - Simplicity
-    - Right now the flexibility causes a degree of complexits
+    - Right now the flexibility causes a degree of complexity
     - A simple interface limited to specific contexes and backends can still be implemented
     - Some complexitiy is currenty caused by language limitations
 - Performance